bdjang/data-bars-email-templates/README.md

 # Accessible Data in Email Templates

 ## Background
-One way to display data within email templates is to code horizontal and vertical bar charts completely in HTML/CSS.
+One way to display data within email templates is to code horizontal and vertical bar charts in HTML/CSS.
 This method will allow screen readers to detect any live text, numbers, and labels within these bar charts.

 **Some advantages to this method**:
 * Charts can be mobile responsive through media queries.